Using BIMI in Amazon SES - Amazon Simple Email Service

 2. Configure your domain with Easy DKIM.
 See Easy DKIM in Amazon SES.

-3. Configure your domain with DMARC by publishing a TXT record with your DNS provider with the following enforcement policy specifics required for BIMI:
+3. Configure your domain with DMARC by publishing a TXT record with your DNS provider with the following enforcement policy specifics required for BIMI similar to either of the two examples:

 Name Type Value